michel-leonard/C-Quadratic-Sieve/README.md

 | 270 | `./qs 1415606447884291776606783262139201189953436249643759632827004228713595295320953939`  | 13 min

 The initial software goal was to **factor 200-bit RSA in 30 seconds**, after which there were fewer situations tested.\
-Only a few dozen RSA numbers larger than 250 bits have been tested, all of them have been factorized.
+Only a few dozen RSA numbers larger than 250 bits have been tested, they have been factorized.

 # Fermat numbers factorization
 |F| Value | Took  |